awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_NEW.md

  Primary key constraints are informational only\.
 They aren't enforced by the system, but they are used by the planner\.

 FOREIGN KEY \( *column\_name* \[, \.\.\. \] \) REFERENCES *reftable* \[ \( *refcolumn* \) \]
-Constraint that specifies a foreign key constraint, which requires that a group of one or more columns of the new table must only contain values that match values in the referenced column\(s\) of some row of the referenced table\.
+Constraint that specifies a foreign key constraint, which requires that a group of one or more columns of the new table must only contain values that match values in the referenced column or columns of some row of the referenced table\.
 If *refcolumn* is omitted, the primary key of *reftable* is used\.
 The referenced columns must be the columns of a unique or primary key constraint in the referenced table\.
 Foreign key constraints are informational only\.
 They aren't enforced by the system, but they are used by the planner\.